heidihuang-wav/quartz/content/Biology/A traceless linker for aliphatic amines that rapidly and quantitatively fragments after reduction.md

 - `cell-penetrating peptide` (CPP): short peptide sequence with the ability to traverse cell membranes and facilitate the entry of various cargo molecules, such as proteins, nucleic acids, or nanoparticles, into cells
 - `homology-directed repair` (HDR): DNA repair mechanism that uses a homologous DNA template to accurately and precisely repair double-strand breaks in the DNA.
 This process relies on the cell's ability to use an intact, homologous DNA sequence as a template for repair (different than NHEJ)
 - `transfection reagent`: substance or formulation used to introduce foreign genetic material (in this case, to introduce CRISPR machinery) into eukaryotic cells

-## Comments
-As a molecular and cell biology major, I do not have a deep understanding of a lot of the chemistry the authors of this paper go into.

-## Questions to ask
-- "Generating HDR in cells with Cas9 reagents is a central challenge in genome editing, and is currently one of the key bottlenecks preventing the translation of Cas9 based therapeutics.35 A crucial challenge in promoting efficient HDR is to deliver sufficient quantities of the Cas9 RNP and donor DNA into cells."
-(8978)
-	- My understanding: DSBs induced by CRISPR-Cas9 are repaired by NHEJ (faster, more prevalent, but more error prone, introduces small indels) instead of HDR (more precise but less efficient).
-So why does delivering sufficient quantities of Cas9 RNP and donor DNA into cells promote efficient HDR?
-Under what conditions does a cell favor HDR over NHEJ?